silent-this-sonder/all-my-time-is-free/README.md

 - [ ] be able to get a list of tasks through the CLI
 - [ ] email reminders

+## License
+This project is under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for more information.

 ## Contributing
 Will add to this section later.